ironhack-labs/lab-es6-promises/README.md

 ## Iteration 1 | Make the steak with callbacks

 Using callbacks print the directions to make Steak in the correct order.
 Write your JavaScript in the provided `public/javascripts/script.js` file.
-Once again, reminder not to alter `addFood.js` file.
+Once again, a reminder not to alter the `addFood.js` file.

 ```javascript
 addFood(steak[0], '#steak', () => {